 This does not necessarily mean you are out of luck with an injury claim following an assault, as you might hold other parties liable.

-In the Smith-Rock situation, negligent security seemed an issue.
+In the Smith-Rock situation, negligent security seemed to be an issue.
 It is difficult to believe that security would let someone storm the stage uninvited while a celebrity presents an award.
 If a non-famous audience member tried to storm the stage, security certainly would escort them off—possibly in handcuffs.

 Security at the Academy Awards is there to protect the celebrities onstage and in the audience, but they seemed to do nothing to protect Rock from Smith’s assault.
 No matter their reasoning, the security team failed to protect Chris Rock from an attack onstage, which constitutes negligent security.